 When an urgent (non-emergent) situation arises and services are needed, go to an urgent care center.
 You may also contact your primary care provider (PCP) for direction.
 Your PCP may see you in his/her office or suggest you go to a participating urgent care center to be treated.
 Some hospitals have urgent care centers which you can access.
-You may also contact Customer Service (phone numbers are printed on the back cover of this booklet).
+You may also contact Customer Service at 844.403.0847.